 On the face of it, Peter Pans Flight is a fairly sub-standard attraction.
-It’s short, un-thrilling and very dated.
-But it remains one of the publics favorite rides at Disneyland and people are willing to queue huge lengths of time to experience a flight over London’s rooftops and beyond in a flying pirate ship.
+It’s short, un-thrilling, and very dated.
+But it remains one of the fan-favorite rides at Disneyland and people are willing to queue huge lengths of time to experience a flight over London’s rooftops and beyond in a flying pirate ship.
 So what makes this ride so popular and do we agree with the public perception of it, or should you give this one a miss in favor of something more exciting?
 Find out with our review.

 - Location – Disneyland Park – Fantasyland

 - Average Queue time – 30 mins – 90 Mins

 - Additional Info – Classic Opening Day Ride, Loved by all Ages, Timeless.

 What it Peter Pans Flight

 Peter Pan’s Flight is a Classic ride based on the Disney version of the classic peter pan story.
 The ride was one of the opening day attractions and has run ever since only undergoing some minor alterations in 1983, and a full refurbishment and new animatronics in 2015.
 The alterations and refurbishments have done little but expand and improve on the original vision.